High-precision measurement of the W boson mass with the CMS experiment: Methods

-Figures~\ref{fig:zpteta} and~\ref{fig:wpteta} show the \etaptmu distributions, used in the binned maximum likelihood template fits to perform the \wlike \mz and \mw measurements, respectively.
+\insupp{Figure~\ref{fig:pteta} and \suppmat Fig. 8}{Figures~\ref{fig:pteta} and \ref{fig:ptetapf}} show the \etaptmu distributions used in the binned maximum likelihood template fits to perform the \wlike \mz and \mw measurements, before and after the maximum likelihood fit, respectively.
 The \etamu binning allows sensitivity to discontinuities in the geometry of the detectors and maximally exploits in situ constraints of systematic uncertainties.
 The \ptmu binning roughly corresponds to the \ptmu resolution, useful to enhance the sensitivity to the measured mass, while avoiding fluctuations in the simulated templates that could potentially lead to undercoverage of the estimated uncertainties~\cite{alexe2024undercoverage}.
 The predicted and observed \ptmu distribution of the \wlike analysis, with the prediction corrected by the best fit values of the nuisance parameters after the maximum likelihood fit to the \etaptqmu distribution, is shown in Fig.~\ref{fig:ptl_mz}.
 The impact of a variation of \mz corresponding to the total uncertainty of the measurement is also shown, as well as the uncertainties in the prediction, illustrating the precision of the measurement.